lnug/resources/slides/january-2016/deck.md

 master: bullet-slide
 -->

-# Whats New for 2016
+# So...
+Whats New for 2016?

-* New Venue
+- New Venue

-* New Goals

-  - Beginner Speakers
-  - Working Groups
-  - Easier Community Engagement
 - Monthly Meeting + Related Meetup's
+- Beginner Speakers | Working Groups | Easier Community Engagement
+- Other?
+Over to you..

 ---
 <!--